 This is a financial promotion for The First Sentier Global Listed Infrastructure Strategy.
-This information is for investors in the UK and EEA and elsewhere where lawful.
+This information is for investors in the EEA and elsewhere where lawful.
 Investing involves certain risks including:

 - The value of investments and any income from them may go down as well as up and are not guaranteed.
 Investors may get back significantly less than the original amount invested.

 - Currency risk: the Fund invests in assets which are denominated in other currencies; changes in exchange rates will affect the value of the Fund and could create losses.
 Currency control decisions made by governments could affect the value of the Fund's investments and could cause the Fund to defer or suspend redemptions of its shares.

 - Single sector risk: investing in a single economic sector may be riskier than investing in a number of different sectors.
 Investing in a larger number of sectors helps to spread risk.

 - Charges to capital risk: The fees and expenses may be charged against the capital property.
 Deducting expenses from capital reduces the potential for capital growth.

 - Listed infrastructure risk: the infrastructure sector and the value of the Fund is particularly affected by factors such as natural disasters, operational disruption and national and local environmental laws.

 Emerging market risk: Emerging markets tend to be more sensitive to economic and political conditions than developed markets.
 Other factors include greater liquidity risk, restrictions on investment or transfer of assets, failed/delayed settlement and difficulties valuing securities.
 For details of the firms issuing this information and any funds referred to, please see Terms and Conditions and Important Information.

 For a full description of the terms of investment and the risks please see the Prospectus and Key Investor Information Document for each Fund.

 If you are in any doubt as to the suitability of our funds for your investment needs, please seek investment advice.